VLOGroup/pylopt/README.md

 Martin, D., Fowlkes, C., Tal, D. and Malik, J., 2001, July.
 A database of human segmented natural images and its application to evaluating segmentation algorithms and measuring ecological statistics.
 In Proceedings eighth IEEE international conference on computer vision.
 ICCV 2001 (Vol. 2, pp. 416-423).
 IEEE.

+<a id="4">[4]</a>
+Beck, A., 2017.
+First-order methods in optimization.
+Society for Industrial and Applied Mathematics.

+<a id="5">[5]</a>
+d’Aspremont A, Scieur D, Taylor A. Acceleration methods.
+Foundations and Trends® in Optimization.
+2021 Dec 14;5(1-2):1-245.

+<a id="6">[6]</a>
+Kingma DP.
+Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980.
+2014.

+<a id="7">[7]</a>
+Nocedal, J. and Wright, S.J., 2006.
+Numerical optimization.
+New York, NY: Springer New York.

+<a id="8">[8]</a>
+Pedregosa, F., Varoquaux, G., Gramfort, A., Michel, V., Thirion, B., Grisel, O., Blondel, M., Prettenhofer, P., Weiss, R., Dubourg, V. and Vanderplas, J., 2011.
+Scikit-learn: Machine learning in Python. the Journal of machine Learning research, 12, pp.2825-2830.

+<a id="9">[9]</a>
+Paszke, A., Gross, S., Massa, F., Lerer, A., Bradbury, J., Chanan, G., Killeen, T., Lin, Z., Gimelshein, N., Antiga, L. and Desmaison, A., 2019.
+Pytorch: An imperative style, high-performance deep learning library.
+Advances in neural information processing systems, 32.

 ## License